 Shahrazad Lebanese Dining Lounge & Bar, 2/F, Carfield Commercial Building, 75–77 Wyndham Street, Central | (+852) 2330 0242

 It’s hard to miss one of the most popular Middle Eastern restaurants in Hong Kong when it’s right by the Central–Mid-Levels escalator: Maison Libanaise.
 Black Sheep Restaurants’ Lebanese offering is made of three floors and offers classic dishes from the Levant with a modern twist.
 On the first floor, there’s a to-go counter for speedy takeaways, as well as a dining area and a rooftop on the upper floors for sit-down meals.

-Try out Maison’s falafel ($128) that uses tahini yoghurt and pickled turnip or the sawda djej ($148), a pan-fried chicken liver dish with garlic, lemon, and pomegranate molasses.
-Their herby and zesty tabboulé ($88) is also not to be missed and makes for a great palate cleanser between courses.
+Try out Maison’s falafel ($158) that uses tahini yoghurt and pickled turnip or the eggplant moussaka ($188), roasted eggplant with tomato ragu, chickpeas, cumin and mint.
+Their herby and zesty baba ghanoush ($98) is also not to be missed and makes for a great palate cleanser between courses.

 Maison Libanaise, 10 Shelley Street, Soho, Central | (+852) 2111 2284

 Israeli-born chef Asher Goldstein heads up the kitchen at Francis and the focused menu echoes his upbringing in Tel Aviv.
 He takes classic Middle Eastern recipes and turns them into contemporary offerings with bursts of flavour, such as the burnt eggplant ($90) with pepper chilli and yoghurt, and the baked halloumi ($120) with pomegranate molasses and wild oregano.
 Don’t forget about the desserts, such as the delicately plated kanafeh ($90), made with mozzarella, orange blossom, and pistachio that looks like a little bird’s nest!